jekyll/github-metadata/README.md

 repository, e.g. 'parkr/blog', where 'parkr' is the owner and 'blog' is the repository name.

-Then run `jekyll` like you normally would and your `site.github.*` fields should fill in like normal.
+Your `site.github.*` fields should fill in like normal.
+If you run Jekyll with the `--verbose` flag, you should be able to see all the API calls made.

 ## Authentication